Ashanti Region

-The Ashanti Region is located in the southern part of Ghana and is the third largest of 16 administrative regions, occupying a total land surface of 24389 km2 and making up 10.2 percent of the total land area of Ghana.
+The Ashanti Region is located in the southern part of Ghana and is the third largest of 16 administrative regions, occupying a total land surface of 24389 km2 and making up 10.2% of the total land area of Ghana.
 It is the most populated region in Ghana, with a population of 5,440,463 according to the 2021 census, accounting for around one-sixth of Ghana's total population.
 The Ashanti Region is known for its gold bar and cocoa production.
 The largest city and capital of Ashanti is Kumasi.

 Geography

 The Ashanti Region is located in the middle belt of Ghana.
-It lies between longitudes 0.15W and 2.25W as well as latitudes 5.50N and 7.46N.
+It lies between longitudes 0.15W and 2.25W, and latitudes 5.50N and 7.46N.
 The region shares boundaries with six of the sixteen political regions: the Bono, Bono East, and Ahafo in the north, the Eastern Region in the east, the Central Region in the south, and the Western Region in the South west.
 The region is divided into 43 districts, each headed by a District Chief Executive.

 Economy

-The economy of the Ashanti Region is largely self-sufficient, dominated by the service sector, agriculture sector, as well as by natural resources.
-The region is also known for its production of manganese, bauxite and agricultural commodities such as cocoa and yam, with the region having low levels of taxation and without much need for foreign direct investment.
+The economy of the Ashanti Region is largely self-sufficient, dominated by the service sector, agriculture sector, and by natural resources.
+The region is also known for its production of manganese, bauxite and agricultural commodities such as cocoa and yam, with the region having lower levels of taxation and with less need for foreign direct investment.

 Demographics

 The center of population in the Ashanti Region is located in the Kumasi Metropolitan District.
-According to the 2000 census, the region had a population of 3,612,950, making it the most populous region of Ghana; however, its density (148.1 per square 1 km) is lower than that of the Central Region (162.2/km^{2}).
+According to the 2000 census, the region had a population of 3,612,950, making it the most populous region of Ghana; its density (148.1 per square 1 km) is lower than that of the Central Region (162.2/km^{2}).
 The majority of the Ashanti Region's population is from the Akan ethnic group and is made up of citizens by birth (94.2%), whereas 5% are naturalized Ghanaians.
-A smaller proportion (5.8%) of the population originates from outside Ashanti, Akanland, or Ghana; 3.7 percent of the population of Ashanti was from one of the five English-speaking countries of ECOWAS and 2.1 percent was from other countries in Africa.
-The non-African population living in the region is 1.8 percent of the total population.
+A smaller proportion (5.8%) of the population originates from outside Ashanti, Akanland, or Ghana; 3.7% of the population of Ashanti was from one of the five English-speaking countries of ECOWAS and 2.1% was from other countries in Africa.
+The non-African population living in the region is 1.8% of the total population.
 Akans are the predominant ethnic group in the region, representing 94.2% of citizens by birth.
-A high proportion (82.9%) of the Akan population is Ashanti.
+The dominant proportion (82.9%) of the Akan population is Ashanti.

 Transport

-The Ashanti region is served by the Kumasi Airport, which handles domestic flights.
-Five national highways (the N4, N6, N8, N10 and N6) and a few regional highways, such as the R52 and R106, are located in the region.

 The N6 is connected to Kumasi, Nsawam, the N4, and Accra via Kwame Nkrumah Circle.
-Ashanti is also connected to the Central Region by the N8 and N10, both of which originate from Yemoransa in the Central Region.
-The N10, is also connected to Kumasi.
+Ashanti is also connected to the Central Region by the N8 and N10, both of which originate from Yamoransa in the Central Region.
+The N10 is also connected to Kumasi.